 Over the last five years, the number of court-approved wiretaps has risen 42 percent.
 By comparison, only 1,839 wiretaps were carried out in the entire United States in 2006.
 According to Professor Yoram Shahar of the Interdisciplinary Center in Herzliya, this means that per capita, Israeli policemen use 20 times as many wiretaps as do their American counterparts, and a random Israeli is 30 times as likely to be wiretapped as a random American.

-The 2007 data was given to the Knesset Constitution Committee yesterday by Public Security Minister Avi Dichter, in compliance with a law that requires annual reports on the extent of wiretapping.
+The 2007 data was given to the Knesset Constitution Committee on Monday by Public Security Minister Avi Dichter, in compliance with a law that requires annual reports on the extent of wiretapping.